106firestarter/cordova-adm-push-plugin/README.md

     // SUB-PROJECT DEPENDENCIES END
 }
 ```
-* b) However, if you have more external libraries that require the dependency implementation through the fileTree function (implementation fileTree(dir: 'libs', include: '*.jar')), you should change the Amazon's library to another folder and update the gradle dependencies as shown below:
+* B) However, if you have more external libraries that require the dependency implementation through the fileTree function (implementation fileTree(dir: 'libs', include: '*.jar')), you should change the Amazon's library to another folder and update the gradle dependencies as shown below:

 ```xml
 dependencies {